wllacer/dana-cube/README.md

 ## DANACUBE enters __ALPHA__

+__Update 2017/02/16__  No release this week.
+Lots of changes, though, but still not stable enough.
 __Update 2017/02/07__  New alpha release.
 With sample data.
 The __danacube.pyw__ (the basic tool) can be seen as pretty complete and (hope) stable
 __Update 2017/02/01__.
 New alpha release